-Axum reached the height of its power between 300 and 600 AD.
+Axum reached the height of its power between the years 300 and 600.
 In 330 King Ezana became an Orthodox Christian and made it the religion of Axum.
-Amazingly Axum held out against the Arab Empire and the spread of Islam in the 600s.
+In the 600s Axum held out against the Arab Empire and the spread of Islam.
 But right after that Ethiopia sank into a dark age for 500 years.

 In 1137 the Zagwe kings came to power.
 One of them, Lalibela, built 11 churches cut right into the rock at his capital.

 In 1270 Yekuno Amlak overthrew the Zagwe kings and made himself king.
 He said his family goes back to King Solomon, so his line of kings is called the Solomonid.
 It ruled Ethiopia till 1975.